JacobLloydCyber/ChallengeLabC/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-The purpose of this lab....
+** This lab is modeled after Challenge Lab C within the 'Linux Essentials' course from the Network Development Group (NDG). **

+The purpose of this lab is to demonstrate proficiency of navigating the Linux filesystem, creating and modifying directories, and archiving information (specifically, log files in this scenario).
 <br />